sergiooncode/darmaai/README.md

 - FastAPI would have been a good option too.
 - I split the project in two Django apps: content_files and jobs.
 Those two fit well with the two main resources or domain models that the test talks about which are files submitted and summarized, and summarization jobs.

+## Asynchronous job processing
+- I used a well known distributed queue like Celery to defer the jobs of summarizing files.

 ## DB schema
 - I considered 3 models: SubmittedContentFile, ProcessedContentFile and SummarizationJob.
 The first two store in DB the metadata of the file submitted and processed, and the third one stores the job status and references through FKs to the submitted and processed file DB instances.